Projectiles

 Object: [ _empty, grass ]

-• Then we check the range variable again, but this time we are looking if its larger than 0.
-If it is, then we decrement the value by 1.
+rangevariable again, but this time we are looking if its larger than 0.
+If it is, then we decrement the value by 1.- gt: Arguments: [ range, 0 ] Commands: - decr: range

-• Finally we call the flame_projectile_movement function from within itself.
+flame_projectile_movementfunction from within itself.
 But with a delay of 3 game ticks.
-So the process repeats again!
+So the process repeats again!- exec: Action: flame_projectile_movement Delay: 3

 Putting all of these commands together, the flame object moves one square in the initial direction every 3 game ticks.
 If the flame object moves more than it’s range.
 Then it will be removed.